Can Xos Inc. (XOS) Remain Competitive?

 XOS’s Market Performance

-XOS stocks went up by 0.69% for the week, with a monthly drop of -27.30% and a quarterly performance of -36.72%, while its annual performance rate touched -71.27%.
-The volatility ratio for the week stands at 7.15% while the volatility levels for the past 30 days are set at 8.64% for Xos Inc..
-The simple moving average for the period of the last 20 days is -8.78% for XOS stocks with a simple moving average of -61.77% for the last 200 days.
+XOS stocks went down by -4.56% for the week, with a monthly drop of -23.10% and a quarterly performance of -36.30%, while its annual performance rate touched -70.90%.
+The volatility ratio for the week stands at 7.82% while the volatility levels for the past 30 days are set at 8.76% for Xos Inc..
+The simple moving average for the period of the last 20 days is -6.69% for XOS stocks with a simple moving average of -61.41% for the last 200 days.

 Analysts’ Opinion of XOS